BraidedGamer/SociableCooking/README.md

 * [ ] Buckysroom.org Ad placement

+* [ ] Add a little perl flare to the site, greeting script

 *After all that I'll have earned a good break.
 Question is will I want to take a break?*